Practical Small Animal Ultrasound: How to scan the Pancreas and the Adrenals

 - Honing interpretation, taking measurements and building quality reports

 With improvements in veterinary ultrasound in recent years, the pancreas and adrenal glands are now readily visible in cats and dogs.
-In this webinar, you’ll learn rapid, low impact, POCUS techniques to confidently diagnose pathology common to these anatomical structures.
+In this webinar, learn rapid, low impact, POCUS techniques to confidently diagnose pathology common to these anatomical structures.

-She'll help boost your confidence in routinely identifying the adrenal glands and recognizing the most commonly observed abnormality, namely enlargement in the form of hyperplasia, nodules and masses.
-You'll learn to evaluate and measure the adrenal glands with great accuracy.
+Help boost your confidence in routinely identifying the adrenal glands and recognizing the most commonly observed abnormality, namely enlargement in the form of hyperplasia, nodules and masses.
+You’ll learn to evaluate and measure the adrenal glands with great accuracy.

-Using high-definition wireless ultrasound, Dr. Edwards will also share techniques for visualizing the pancreas, a typically difficult structure to identify.
-You'll learn to scan the right lobe, left lobe and the body of the pancreas.
-By reviewing pathology imaging, you'll gain greater understanding of what abnormalities to look for with the pancreas, including pancreatitis, noninflammatory pancreatic edema and pancreatic neoplasia.
+Using high-definition wireless ultrasound, Dr. Edwards also shares techniques for visualizing the pancreas, a typically difficult structure to identify.
+You’ll learn to scan the right lobe, left lobe and the body of the pancreas.
+By reviewing pathology imaging, you’ll gain greater understanding of what abnormalities to look for with the pancreas, including pancreatitis, noninflammatory pancreatic edema and pancreatic neoplasia.

 Peripatetic Veterinary Ultrasonographer | Educator | First Opinion Veterinary Ultrasound